-Deploying Broadband to Power Precision Agriculture
+Mapping Broadband Gaps to Deploy Broadband to Power Precision Agriculture

-• Deploying Internet of Things (IoT) connected farm equipment, such as tractors and harvesters communicating over high-speed networks
+• Deploying Internet of Things (IoT) connected farm equipment, such as tractors and harvesters, communicating over high-speed networks

 • Accessing real-time data for adaptive decision-making for crop management based on sensor data